sap-tutorials/Tutorials/tutorials/hana-clients-choose-hana-instance/hana-clients-choose-hana-instance.md

 Here are a few differences between SAP HANA Cloud and an on-premise version:

 * Every SAP HANA Cloud instance is one SAP HANA database.
-An on-premise version can have multiple databases per install which is known as multi-tenant.
+An on-premise version can have multiple databases per install, which is known as multi-tenant.

 * Connections to an SAP HANA Cloud instance must be secure and require a minimum SAP HANA client version of 2.4.167.